-[See section "ACCESORIES" for appropriate dolly jack part number]
+[See section "ACCESSORIES" for appropriate dolly jack part number]

-- 1. Verify that the machine blades are at a 0° pitch. - 2.
-Attach the front and rear dolly jacks into the machine at the receiving tube locations. - 3.
+- 1. Attach the front and rear dolly jacks into the machine at the receiving tube locations. - 2.
 Slowly lift the machine in a safe manner to a height that is required to safely install the pans.
-This is typically 6"-8" above floor level. - 4.
+This is typically 6"-8" above floor level. - 3.
 Carefully slide the pans under the machine, making sure that you are aware of the corners of the blades as they are sharp.
+As a precaution wear cut resistant gloves. - 4.
+Align the pans so that the clips will not be crushed when the machine is lowered back down.